AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/editing-entries-in-the-program-schedule-view.md

 >[!NOTE]
 >
->&nbsp;Smart campaign and email program entries that have already run cannot be moved to the past.&nbsp;
+> Smart campaign and email program entries that have already run cannot be moved to the past.